DataDog/documentation/content/en/notebooks/_index.md

 <div class="alert alert-info">Only PNG, JPG, JPEG, and GIF file types are supported.
 Uploads have a max file size of 4MB.</a></div>

-You can add images to your notebook using either the [image cell](#image-cell) or the  [markdown editor](#markdown-editor).
+You can add images to your notebook using either the [image cell](#image-cell) or the [Markdown editor](#markdown-editor).

 ### Image cell

-This approach places the image in a separate cell from your text, but provides options for resizing and justifying the image as well as adding a caption.
-Images uploaded by the Image cell are hosted by Datadog.
+This approach places the image in a separate cell from your text, and provides options for resizing, aligning, and captioning the image.
+Images uploaded by the image cell are hosted by Datadog.

-To add in image, click the **Image** cell option in the **Add New Cell** menu.
+To add an image, click the **Image** cell option in the **Add New Cell** menu.

 {{< img src="notebooks/image_cell.png" alt="Image cell in the Add New Cell menu of cells" style="width:70%;" >}}